Antonio Marín (footballer, born 1996)

-Antonio Marín Molina (born 17 June 1996) is a Spanish footballer who plays for Unionistas.
+Antonio Marín Molina (born 17 June 1996) is a Spanish footballer who plays for Estepona.
 Mainly a right back, he can also play as a central defender.

 Club career

-Born in Benalúa, Province of Granada, Andalusia, Marín joined UD Almería's youth setup in 2010 at the age of 14, after stints with UCD La Cañada Atlético, Villarreal CF and Granada CF. He made his senior debut with the B-team in the 2013–14 season in Segunda División B, while still a junior.
+Marín was born in Benalúa, Province of Granada, Andalusia.
+He joined UD Almería's youth setup in 2010 at the age of 14, after stints with UCD La Cañada Atlético, Villarreal CF and Granada CF. He made his senior debut with the B-team in the 2013–14 season in Segunda División B, while still a junior.

 On 8 January 2014, Marín made his first-team debut, starting in a 1–1 away draw against Racing de Santander for the campaign's Copa del Rey.
 On 5 December he appeared in his second match, playing the full 90 minutes in a 4–3 win at Real Betis for the same competition.

 Marín made his La Liga debut on 8 April of the following year, starting in a 0–4 away loss to FC Barcelona.
 On 19 June 2015 he signed a new four-year deal with the Rojiblancos, being definitely promoted to the main squad now in Segunda División.

 On 21 January 2016, after being rarely used, Marín was demoted to the B-side until the end of the campaign.
 On 12 August, he joined fellow reserve team Granada CF B in a one-year loan deal.

 Marín terminated his contract with Almería on 1 September 2017, and returned to Granada and their reserves the following day.